The History and Controversies of Scientology

 scientology story paying religion

-Scientology is one of the most secret and infamous organizations on the planet.
-Known as the Church of Scientology, the organization has depicted itself as a religious movement determined to save the future of mankind.
-In reality, Scientology is a powerful cult whose primary goal is to garner wealth and power.
+Scientology is one of the most secretive and debated organizations in the world.
+Known as the Church of Scientology, it presents itself as a religious movement focused on the betterment of humanity.
+However, critics argue that the organization’s practices are more focused on accumulating wealth and power.

 scientology time magazine cover